azerion/gamedock-sdk/docs/shopWalletInventoryControl.md

 Gamedock.Instance.SetItemLimit(int itemId, int limit);

 //Create Unique Item
-//Be sure to check the "is unique" checkbox for your item in SLOT, this will make the item non-stackable and allows you to create unique items from it.
+//Be sure to check the "is unique" checkbox for your item in the Gamedock Console, this will make the item non-stackable and allows you to create unique items from it.
 UniquePlayerItem uniqueItem = Gamedock.PlayerData.Inventory.CreateUniqueItem(itemId);
 UniquePlayerItem uniqueItem = Gamedock.PlayerData.Inventory.CreateUniqueItem(itemId, uniqueId);